sushil-magar/console-app-and-global-scope/README.md

-# console-application-fetch-api
+# Console app and global scope
-Console based application in Node to showcase Fetch API
+Task 1: Console application in node to use fetch api.
+Task 2: This repo showcases how the global scope works in javascript

 # Task 1